 If work is continuing on site, you should ensure that you or your contractors are able to keep in touch with us by phone or email and keep a record of works by digital photos as either peg or PDF files submitted by email.

 All our statutory services are currently being delivered and include:

-We are working as normal and the easiest and quickest way to submit an application is online using the application forms on this website.
+Yes, we are working as normal and the easiest and quickest way to submit an application

 After creating your application, you can then attach any plans, information or calculations and pay online if that is your chosen method of payment.

 This information updates in our back office in real time so that we can begin the validation process soon after.